 The imaginary profile of a target customer.

 A user which has opted in to receive communication from you, such as a newsletter subscriber.

 The measure of the success of a marketing spend.

-Now you know the marketing lingo, look at the latest marketing and PR graduate programmes to kick-start your career.
+Now you know the marketing lingo, look at our latest list of marketing and PR graduate opportunities to kick-start your career.